Accelerate Your Physician Engagement Efforts with These 6 Steps

 5. Focus on opportunities to support your physicians’ professional growth.

-Just like hospitals leaders, physicians are impacted by the ever-changing nature of healthcare.
-In many cases, their medical training doesn’t expose them to the health system knowledge needed to fully understand how population health, different payment models and other changes in the industry may impact their practice.
+Just like hospital leaders, physicians are impacted by the ever-changing nature of healthcare.
+In many cases, their medical training doesn’t expose them to the health system knowledge needed to fully understand how population health, different payment models, and other changes in the industry may impact their practice.
 There are other areas of personal and professional development that may help physicians better lead patient care and create more stable medical practices.
 Part of physician engagement involves understanding where physicians may need guidance and identifying opportunities to offer support.
-Many organizations do this by creating mentoring programs for their new providers as well as launching in person or online physician leadership training.
+Many organizations do this by creating mentoring programs for their new providers as well as launching in-person or online physician leadership training.

 6. Set measurable goals tied to physician satisfaction & physician engagement.